Alcohol Addiction FAQ

 There is a different definition of heavy drinking.
 Heavy drinking is defined as consuming eight or more drinks a week for a woman.
 However, for a man, it is consuming fifteen or more drinks per week.
 This type of drinking is seen as excessive and harmful to an individual’s help.
 It is advised by the Dietary Guidelines of Americans that adults who drink should drink in moderation.
 What is a moderate amount of alcohol?
 A moderate amount is up to one drink per day for women and up to two drinks per day for men.
 Those who regularly binge drink or drink heavily should consider seeking help.
 Alcohol addiction is a disease and needs to be treated as such.
 Treatment centers are available for those who want to get better and have an alcohol free future.

 How does one know if they are a casual drinker or if they are binge drinking?
 This can be a tricky line to walk.
-Some people may not see themselves as a binge drinker but in reality, they binge drink quite often.
+Some people may not see themselves as binge drinkers, but they binge drink quite often in reality.
 So what is a binge drinker?
 Binge drinking is defined by the NIAAA as a pattern of drinking alcohol that brings the blood alcohol concentration in the body to 0.08%.
-For most adult males this happens when they have consumed five or more drinks in the span of two.
-However, for most adult females this happens when they have consumed four or more drinks in the span of two hours.
+For most adult males, this happens when they have consumed five or more drinks in the span of two.
+However, for most adult females, this happens when they have consumed four or more drinks in the span of two hours.
 This is considered a binge drinking pattern if this happens at least once a month.

 How much does it cost to go to alcohol rehab?

 The cost of treatment is an issue that can keep many individuals from seeking out the help they truly need.
 However, this doesn’t need to be the case.
 Many may wonder exactly how much it does it cost to go to rehab?
 The answer?
 Well, it depends.
-There is a range of treatment programs, lengths of programs, and a variety of treatment centers to choose from.
+There is a range of treatment programs, lengths of programs, and various treatment centers to choose from.
 The best program for an individual depends on their specific needs.
-When figuring out how much treatment will cost you it is important to first look into your insurance.
+When figuring out how much treatment will cost you, it is important to first look into your insurance.
 You will want to check if your insurance covers rehab.
-If you are under Medicaid treatment for mental health services, substance abuse treatment is covered in all states.
+If you are under Medicaid, treatment for mental health services and substance abuse treatment is covered in all states.

-There are many financing options available.
+At A Better Today Recovery Services, there are financing options available.
 Treatment should be available to everyone regardless of their financial situation.
 Many treatment centers offer a range of ways that one can pay for treatment.
-Whether that is through financing, payment plans, or on a sliding scale fee.
-Be sure to talk with an advisor about payment options when it comes to treatment.
-Have more questions or concerns about finances and treatment?
+Whether through financing, payment plans, or on a sliding scale fee, be sure to talk with an advisor about payment options when it comes to treatment.
+Have more questions or concerns about finances and therapy?
 Give us a call at 706-480-8733.